z0al/settings-toggle/README.md

 - 👀 Preview configuration changes on focus
 - 🚩 Highlight modification in user/workspace configurations

+## Note

-> 💡 Only `boolean` and `enum` configurations can be toggled.
+Only `boolean` and `enum` configurations can be toggled.
 Otherwise, the extension will open the native Settings UI (or the JSON Editor if `Workbench > Settings: Editor` is set to `json`) and focus on the target item.

 ## Commands